 In an ionic bond, ions (=charged atoms) are arranged three-dimensionally in a lattice.
-Cations are referred to positively charged particles; the negatively charged particles are called anions.
+Cations are referred to as positively charged particles; the negatively charged particles are called anions.
 They are caused by the complete delivery of the valance electron of an element (metal) to another (non-metal).
 Both achieve by this process the desired, stable noble gas configuration.
 The bond is based on electrostatic attractive forces, which are non-directional.
 This means, that the attraction acts spatially in all directions.

-Since is comes with increasing proximity of the two particles to repulsion between the like-charged atomic nuclei and electron shells, they reverse a certain, stable distance at which repulsive and attractive forces are equal.
+Since it comes with increasing proximity of the two particles to repulsion between the like-charged atomic nuclei and electron shells, they reverse a certain, stable distance at which repulsive and attractive forces are equal.
 This is also referred to as the equilibrium distance.

 Ionic bonds form crystals and exist in salts and salt-like compounds.
 Since the electrostatic forces are very strong, their boiling and melting temperatures are in high areas.
 In their melts and aqueous solutions, the cations and anions are free or no longer bound in the ionic lattice, so that they can receive useful properties of electrical conductivity.

 The charged ions become charge carriers.
 Salts are also very brittle.
-This is due to the arrangement of the ions: if a force postpones them to another position in the lattice, they stand against same charged particles and therefore repel each other.
+This is due to the arrangement of the ions: if a force postpones them to another position in the lattice, they stand against the same charged particles and therefore repel each other.
 An example of an ionic bond is the simple common salt, NaCl.